Installation Guidelines for Telecommunications Cable

 The maximum tensile loading shall not exceed 25 pounds on the Category 6A cable.

-Cable ties shall not be installed as to place a strain or compressopm on the cable jacket.
+Cable ties shall not be installed as to place a strain or compression on the cable jacket.

 Cables that serve several adjacent rooms shall be grouped together into bundles.
-A single large cable bundle is preferable to several small bundles.
+Bundles sizes of no more than 24 cables or left loose at the bottom of the tray are preferred.
 It is preferred that the cables be grouped in a way that reduces the quantity of bundles.

 Cables in service areas such as attics, crawl spaces, mechanical chases, and above lay in ceilings shall be held in place with metal J-hooks or cable tray.
-The J-hooks shall keep cables neatly bundled and shall be located so as to reduce interference with future maintenance and construction projects.
+The J-hooks shall keep cables neatly bundled and shall be located to reduce interference with future maintenance and construction projects.
 Cables shall be mounted at least 1' above drop tile ceilings, shall never lie on the ceiling, and shall always be supported every 4 feet.

 In areas where the installation of hooks is impossible, a discussion with an UIT Communication Wiring representative should be initiated.
 The cables may be bundled with Velcro spaced no more than four feet apart, so long as the Velcro is tight enough to neatly bundle the cables together, but loose enough to permit the pulling of individual cables within the bundle.

 Electrical or other tape, used for bundling cables during installation, shall be removed once the cables are in place, to allow the slack in individual cables to be more easily removed.
 Duct tape should not be used for this purpose.

-It is preferred that pull string be left in conduits, cable trays and cable hooks, after initial cable installation, to allow for future cabling needs.
+Pull string shall be left in conduits, cable trays and cable hooks, after initial cable installation, to allow for future cabling needs.
 Pull string shall be left in places that will be difficult to access in the future.

 Cables that are part of a bundle shall be of uniform length.
 Uniform cable length is achieved by pulling on individual cables in a bundle after the bundle has been placed in the hooks or raceway and before the cables are terminated.